sirmacik/trustcrypto.github.io/pages/mydoc/usersguide.md

 #### Security Key - FIDO2, FIDO U2F, and WebAuthn {#universal-2nd-factor-u2f}

+No setup is required to use OnlyKey as a security key.
+When registering and authenticating OnlyKey as a security key you will see OnlyKey flash blue.
+To use OnlyKey as a security key follow the instructions given by the website where you wish to register OnlyKey.
+When using Onlykey as a security key you will see the light flash blue, press any button on the OnlyKey to register or login to a site.
+While your device is flashing blue typing is disabled in case you also have a slot set up for basic login.

 The terminology for security keys can be a bit confusing so here are some quick definitions to make sense of it.

 When websites use the term security key they typically are referring to one of these:
 - Universal 2nd Factor (FIDO U2F) - Security key is used just as a 2nd factor along with your password.
+This is what most websites use.
 - FIDO2 - A replacement for FIDO U2F released in 2019, security key may be used as a 2nd factor along with your password or may be used as a passwordless security key on supported applications.
 Passwordless authentication allows logging in with just a security key and a PIN code.

 The term WebAuthn is sometimes used instead of FIDO2, essentially WebAuthn is the web browser standard and is part of the larger FIDO2 project.

-OnlyKey works just like any other FIDO2 or FIDO U2F token.
-The first step to use a security key is to register the key and then once registered you can login to that site with the key.

-To use OnlyKey as a security key follow the instructions given by the website where you wish to register OnlyKey.
-When using Onlykey as a security key you will see the light flash blue, press any button on the OnlyKey to register or login to a site.

 {% include tip.html content="If I press an OnlyKey button where a password is already assigned won't OnlyKey type out my password?